Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 In all \mT bins, an SR and a CR is defined based on the mass of the highest \pt AK8 jet, \mJ.
 The SRs require $65<\mJ<105\GeV$, a range which is chosen to accept both \PW and \PZ bosons, but reject most hadronically decaying Higgs bosons.
 The CRs require either $30<\mJ<65\GeV$ or $135<\mJ<300\GeV$, which excludes the SR mass requirement and a window around the Higgs boson mass.
 The event selections used in the analysis are summarized in Table~\ref{tab:selection}.

 The dominant backgrounds are events originating from \PW{}+jets and \PZ{}+jets production, followed by the $\PW\to\Pell\PGn$ and $\PZ\to\PGn\PAGn$ decays.
-These occur when the charged leptons do not pass the reconstruction requirements described in Section~\ref{sec:reco}, while the neutrinos manifest themselves as \ptmiss.
-There are no massive, hadronically decaying vector bosons in these processes; the massive reconstructed jet typically arises from the tail of the jet mass distribution for single quarks and gluons and is typically a smoothly falling distribution.
+In these events the charged leptons do not pass the reconstruction requirements described in Section~\ref{sec:reco}, while the neutrinos manifest themselves as \ptmiss.
+In addition, the massive jets in these events do not arise from hadronically-decaying vector bosons; rather they arise from the tail of a smoothly falling distribution of jet mass.
 We refer to these and other processes with similar kinematic properties as nonresonant backgrounds.
 The shape and normalization of nonresonant backgrounds are constrained using data, as described in Section~\ref{sec:bkg_est}.

 Subdominant SM contributions come from \ttbar, single top quark, and diboson processes.
-These processes typically have a hadronically decaying vector boson.
+These processes typically have a hadronically-decaying vector boson.
 There is a small contribution from the diboson events produced via the vector boson scattering process.
 These events are expected to contribute less than 10\% of the total diboson event yield in the VBF SRs.
 The contributions from subdominant backgrounds, referred to as resonant backgrounds, are estimated using predictions from simulation.

 The reconstructed \mT distribution for the signal depends on the spin, mass, and production mechanism.
 Using events from all signal regions and control regions combined, Fig.~\ref{fig:signal_mt} shows the \mT distributions for the various signal hypotheses considered.
 These distributions for VBF-produced \PWpr and graviton resonances are a reflection of the prevalence for vector bosons production at large $\eta$ due to correlations between $\eta$ and $\cos\theta^{*}$.
 When vector bosons have large $\eta$, the AK8 jet \pt and the \ptmiss are lower, and in turn, the reconstructed \mT is lower.
 For models with multimodal $\cos{}\theta^{*}$ distributions, there is a corresponding distortion in the \mT distribution, which tends to produce higher yields at lower values of \mT.